 working in practice and within systems to reduce error and improve the safety of patients or clients and supporting colleagues who raise concerns about the safety of patients or clients

 taking all reasonable steps to address the issue if there is reason to think that the safety of patients or clients may be compromised

+adhering to occupational health and safety legislation and implementing a safe working environment

 Continuing professional development

 Development of knowledge, skills and professional behaviour must continue throughout a practitioner’s working life.
 Good practice involves keeping knowledge and skills up-to-date to ensure that practitioners continue to work within their competence and scope of practice.
+Additionally, good practice involves adopting developments within the profession from time to time which may have the effect of changing the scope of practice.
+Any such change should appropriately be accompanied by the requisite training, self-reflection and consultation with colleagues.

 The National Law requires practitioners to undertake CPD.
 Practitioners should refer to the board’s Registration Standard and guideline regarding CPD for details of these requirements.